 - Read more about For the Love of Dogs

-We're now looking forward to For the Love of Dogs Christmas Special, which features a pregnant terrier-cross who was tragically abandoned on Hampstead Heath, as well as two adorable Bassett Hounds determined to stick together!
+We loved the For the Love of Dogs Christmas Special, which featured a pregnant terrier-cross who was tragically abandoned on Hampstead Heath, as well as two adorable Bassett Hounds determined to stick together!

 Paul O’Grady Animal Orphans

 Paul made a three-part series in 2014 called Animal Orphans that saw him visiting adorable baby animals in Africa.
 He went on to make two more series.
 He also made For the Love of Animals.